Lalela-Lithabile/Lalela-Lithabile.github.io/README.md

 ### 👯 I'm looking to collaborate on

 - Beginner‑friendly open source projects
-- Hackathons and study groups – I believe in growing together
+- Hackathons and study groups, I believe in growing together

 ---